tagion/website-home/docs/network/community.md

 # Community

-Join the **network community** of creators, educators, entrepreneurs and investors.
+Join the **network community** of creators, educators, entrepreneurs, and investors.
 We govern the network by:

 - improving core protocols and algorithms;
 - implementing core software;